 Drive young people’s personal development in the arts

 Young people need to plan their work with an adviser, and keep a record by creating their own Arts Award portfolio.
 Young people can pick their own style of portfolio – this could be a diary, video, website blog – or something different altogether.
+Take a look at this video by Bridge organisation Arts Connect West Midlands to get a feel for what Gold Arts Award involves.

 Gold has two units – Unit 1: personal arts development and Unit 2: arts projects leadership.
 There are no entry requirements or set time limit for completing Gold Arts Award.
 It will take young people around 90 hours to complete, working with their adviser and independently.